davidfranks12-web/Week-4-e-portfolio/README.md

 Definitions and examples of 5 ethical theories as shown in Ethics For The Information Age.

 ### Why I chose this Artefact:
 The descriptions of the ethical theories, along with example scenarios provided were understandable and insightful (Quinn, 2015).
 The use of well thought out examples is a powerful tool to contextualise complicated or abstract ideas, and provides a framework for understanding.
 Knowledge of each theory allows me to better understand my responsibilities to society, the workplace and my peers.
-Within a career in ICT there will be times when I may be asked to do something unethical, and having the tools required to identify what is wrong and why is critical to my success.
+Within my career in ICT there will be times when I may be asked to do something unethical, and using these tools to identify what is wrong and why is critical to my success.

 ## Artefact 2
 ![Screenshot2](MITNewsClip.png)